Jon Askeland

 Kjersti Halvorsen

-One Ocean Agenda aims to increase understanding of the ocean among politicians, businesses and the public.
-The City of Bergen is responsible for progress.
+The One Ocean Agenda aims to increase understanding of the ocean among politicians, businesses, and the general public.
+This includes organizing One Ocean Week and establishing the pioneers at Dokken.

-One Ocean Community will further develop the innovative ecosystem between research, education and business.
-The aim is to strengthen knowledge-based business development.
-The University of Bergen is responsible for progress.
+One Ocean Community will further develop the innovative ecosystem between research, education, and business.
+The goal is to strengthen knowledge-based business development.

 One Ocean District will develop a network of innovation districts that work together to develop the ocean industries, based on local innovation processes.